 Thus, the mother doesn’t have to cease breastfeeding in most cases.
 But then, if you are on certain medications, such as oral retinoids and anticancer drugs, you may have to stop breastfeeding.
 Therefore, nursing mothers must consult an expert before taking any medications.

-Read this post to learn about the safe and unsafe medications for breastfeeding mothers and the tips to reduce their effects on the baby.
+Read on to learn more about the safe and unsafe medications for lactating mothers and ways to minimize their effects on the baby.

 Do All Medications Pass Into Breast Milk?

 Most of the medications present in a mother’s blood can pass into breast milk.
 However, the amount of medication may vary.
 Low levels of certain medicines in breast milk may not cause any risk in most babies.
 However, medications that can concentrate in the breast milk over time could be harmful though low doses are taken.

 The following factors may affect the concentration of medications in breast milk (1).

 - Maternal plasma concentration is directly related to the concentration of drugs in breast milk.
 This may be high in immediate hours after taking medications.

 - Drugs’ ability to bind to maternal plasma protein may also affect breast milk levels.
 Unbound medications can quickly diffuse to breast milk.